waku-org/specs/standards/core/sync.md

 **Libp2p Protocol identifier**: `/vac/waku/transfer/1.0.0`

-TODO
+The transfer protocol SHOULD send messages as soon as a difference is found via reconciliation.

-should not accept messages from peers not being syncing with.
+It MUST only accept messages from peers the node is reconciliating with.

-should send message as soon as a diff is found.
+New message Ids MUST be added to the reconciliation protocol.

-in the future verify RLN proof of messages.
+The payload sent MUST follow the wire specification below.

 ### Wire specification
 ```protobuf